GBR24/kolmo_stats/README.md

 ## Repository layout

-kolmo-stats is organised so users can find examples quickly and contributors can add formulas without learning the whole codebase first.
+kolmo_stats is organised so users can find examples quickly and contributors can add formulas without learning the whole codebase first.

 | Path | Purpose |